QuentinWach/Hack-Computer/src/7_Conclusion.md

 The different caches operate at varying speeds to distribute data among the cores efficiently.
 To further optimize the data exchange between the cores and the memory, the L1 cache is split into an instruction cache (ICache) and data cache (DCache).
 The ICache only writes and hence tells the core which operations to execute while the DCache only writes and reads data to and from the core.

+If we compare this with the Hack computer architecture, its minimalism becomes clear.
+Modern CPUs have much more advanced capabilities.
+To summarize:

++ **Branching**: Modern CPUs have advanced branching capabilities, which allow them to make decisions and execute different code paths based on various conditions.
+This is a crucial feature that allows CPUs to handle complex, diverse tasks.
++ **Multiple Cores**: Modern CPUs typically have multiple processing cores, allowing them to execute multiple tasks or threads concurrently, improving overall performance.
+This became crucial in recent decades as Moore's Law started failing.
+And it goes much further than the original von-Neumann architecture.
++ **Hierarchical and More Optimized Cache**: As mentioned, modern CPUs have a hierarchical cache system (L1, L2, L3) with _specialized instruction and data caches_ (the so-called **Harvard architecture**, again, different from the von-Neumann architecture), which helps to efficiently manage and distribute data between the cores and main memory.
++ **Graphics Controller**: Many modern CPUs integrate a graphics controller, which offloads some graphics processing tasks from the main CPU cores, improving overall system performance.
++ **Larger Instruction Set and More Complex ALU/Control Unit**: Modern CPUs have a much larger and more complex instruction set, as well as more advanced Arithmetic Logic Units (ALUs) and Control Units, allowing them to handle a wider range of operations and tasks.

 ### Modern GPUs
 Modern graphics are extremely data intensive (hence the PCI Express for greater bandwidth) and demand for parallel compute (hence vast amounts of cores a.k.a. "shader cores").
 While there are many cores they all have comparatively simple instructions though.
 It follows the "Single Instruction, Multiple Data" (SIMD) paradigm.
 This is possible because there is a much more clear and repetitive pipeline for GPUs.
 After all, they were originally and are still primarily meant for graphics acceleration.
 Below, you can see an illustration of the graphics rendering pipeline (as summarized by [this video](https://www.youtube.com/watch?v=bZdxcHEM-uc)).